 Money values are a way to allocate and prioritize your financial resources so they reflect what is most important to you.
 In some ways, money values are a practical way to exemplify your core values.
 This means you may care about issues like social justice or the environment and prioritize supporting these causes through charitable donations.

 Understanding your money values can give you clarity and direction to find fulfillment in your financial life.
-At Abacus, we’re always having conversations about financial values when working with clients.
+At Abacus, we’re frequently having conversations about financial values when working with clients.
 These conversations help guide decisions about spending, saving for future goals, legacy planning, investments, and charitable giving.

 It can be helpful to regularly reflect on your values and assess where you’re allocating your money.
 Evaluating your finances through the lens of values can help you discover if your money is aligned or misaligned.
 For example, you could be inadvertently allocating money to causes that aren’t as important to you or even contradict your values.